lenincompres/DOM.js/README.md

 ## Styling Elements with DOM.js

 ### Style Attribute
-Asign a string to the *style:* property to update the inline style of the element—replacing any previous value.
+Asign a string to the *style* property to update the inline style of the element—replacing any previous value.

 ```javascript
 DOM.set({